Aliases for RGS4 Gene

 GeneCards Summary for RGS4 Gene

-RGS4 (Regulator Of G-Protein Signaling 4) is a Protein Coding gene.
-Diseases associated with RGS4 include schizophrenia.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calmodulin binding and GTPase activator activity.
-An important paralog of this gene is RGS18.
+RGS4 (Regulator Of G Protein Signaling 4) is a Protein Coding gene.
+Diseases associated with RGS4 include Schizophrenia and Bipolar Disorder.
+Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and G-protein alpha-subunit binding.
+An important paralog of this gene is RGS3.